Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 Monitoring your dog’s doody is one part of the process, but it all starts with what your dog eats.
 The higher the quality of food in their bowl, the healthier your dog’s poop and overall health will be.

 Consider your pup’s breed, size, age, and specific medical concerns when selecting food.
 Many dogs appreciate the flavors of fresh and human-grade dog food.
-Not only will these provide top-notch nutrition, they will help make your dog’s poo less stinky, which is always a welcome benefit.
+Not only will these provide top-notch nutrition, but they will also help make your dog’s poo less stinky, which is always a welcome benefit.